Provincial executives, water authorities, and water companies investigate subsurface composition

 Lead time

-Similar measurements have already been carried out in Zeeland, and the results provide a good indication of the information that will also become available for Groningen and Drenthe.
-Preparations for the study are taking place this year.
-It is expected that mapping of the subsurface will commence in 2023, with the first results becoming available in 2024.
+Similar surveys have already been conducted in Zeeland, and those results provide a good indication of the information that will also become available for Groningen and Drenthe.
+Preparations for the survey are taking place this year.
+Mapping of the subsurface is expected to begin in 2023, with the first results available in 2024.